rashadwest/rashadwest.github.io/_posts/2020-07-08-Numbers_dont_lie.md

 7. Data Visualization
 - Communicate the findings with key stakeholders using plots and interactive visualizations
   - I think this is when you show other people what your data project consists of to get feeback before publishing it.

+ I have tried to simplify it even further after reading Alivias notes again.

+Business Understanding
+- Understanding how the business and the data work together

+Data Mining
+- Finding the data I need

+Data Cleaning
+- Giving the data a haircut

+Data Exploration
+- EDA is finding the foundational metrics about your population or dataset

+Feature Engineering
+- Find and make dope features

+Predictive Modeling
+- Make models that can help me expand

+Data Visualization
+- Finding out what metrics are important for the project through visualizing the problem and the solution to that problem